MilczarekP/abacus/README.md

 # abacus
-abacus for numbers of arbitrary lenght
+abacus for numbers of arbitrary length

 This program acts as a digital abacus.
 It performs calculations such as addition, substraction, multiplication and division, both for positive and negative integers.
 Like an abacus it is only able to work with integers.